 - Shadowing experienced health care professionals in the cardiac catheterization lab, critical care transport, emergency medical services (EMS), endoscopy and respiratory therapy

-- Clinical practicums in the Children’s Emergency Department at Moses H. Cone Memorial Hospital, the Maternity Admissions Unit at Women’s Hospital and the impatient units at Behavioral Health Hospital.
+- Clinical practicums in the Children’s Emergency Department at Moses H. Cone Memorial Hospital, the Maternity Admissions Unit at Women’s Hospital and the inpatient units at Behavioral Health Hospital.

 - Clinical orientation will be at one of the emergency departments at Alamance Regional Medical Center, Annie Penn Hospital, MedCenter HighPoint, Moses Cone Hospital (a Level II Trauma Center) and Wesley Long Hospital

 - Dedicated time to review and discuss learning experiences with your peers and emergency physicians